 Emergency Medical Responder

 Emergency Medical Responder is a one-semester course that provides students with foundational skills and knowledge in emergency medical response.
-They will study the structure and function of emergency medical services (EMS) systems, emergency medical responders' (EMRs) roles and responsibilities, and the legal and ethical considerations in prehospital care.
+They will study the structure and function of emergency medical services (EMS) systems, the roles and responsibilities of emergency medical responders (EMRs), and the legal and ethical considerations in prehospital care.
 Students will develop proficiency in patient assessment, airway management, basic life support, trauma care, and medical emergency interventions.
-They will practice essential techniques such as cardiopulmonary resuscitation (CPR), bleeding control, and stabilization of medical and trauma patients.
+They will identify and learn essential techniques such as cardiopulmonary resuscitation (CPR), bleeding control, and stabilization of medical and trauma patients.
 Additionally, students will learn medical terminology, anatomy, and physiology to strengthen their understanding of emergency conditions and treatment, with special considerations for pediatric, geriatric, and special-needs populations.
-The course also emphasizes the importance of effective communication, professionalism, and teamwork in emergency settings.
-Students will analyze EMS operations, public health initiatives, quality improvement processes, and research advancements that affect emergency medical response.
-Students will develop and apply durable skills such as critical thinking, problem-solving, communication, and leadership skills while gaining insight into career opportunities in EMS and related healthcare fields.

 View the extensive library of courses, tutorials, and programs we offer.